weskinner/symbol-gen/README.md

 the configuration [found here](https://github.com/atom/symbols-view/blob/master/lib/.ctags) by default.
 However, you can use your own settings by adding them to `~/.ctags`.

+:exclamation: **Warning**: This project is still in heavy development.
+The output tags file can get somewhat polluted for larger projects and can grow in size very rapidly.

 ###Installing

 Install using the Atom Package Manager.